|What does it show?|

 Mortality results and funnel plot for all CCGs and LHBs based on a year’s data, plus information about how mortality results are derived.

 The national audit for stroke (SSNAP) has been collecting data on stroke admissions since the beginning of 2013.
-We are now reporting mortality rates by CCGs/LHBs for the year April 2016 to March 2017.
+We report mortality rates by CCGs/LHBs annually.
 We are required to put these data into the public domain.

 We have adjusted for case mix including stroke severity.
 The model used for this has been published in Stroke, and the published paper shows that the model is very reliable when externally validated.
 Briefly, the model takes account of the age of the patient, whether they are in atrial fibrillation (AF) before stroke, stroke type (haemorrhage or infarction), and the NIHSS score at arrival (where this is not available, the level of consciousness at arrival).